What is Mild Autism?

 Misdiagnosis

-Misdiagnosis also becomes pretty prevalent amongst mildly autistic people.
+Misdiagnosis also becomes pretty common amongst mildly autistic people.
 However, this is far more common among autistic adults than children.
-With proper parental observation of a child’s behaviour and recognising early symptoms, a misdiagnosis can be avoided.

-The Assessment Process of Mild Autism
+What is the Assessment Process of Mild Autism?

 Standardised assessment plans like the Autism Diagnostic Observation Schedule (ADOS) and the Autism Diagnostic Interview-Revised (ADI-R) are often used to provide an in-depth diagnosis.
-Moreover, the diagnostic process of autism includes various other steps for a foolproof and in-depth review of a person’s symptoms.

 Parental/Caregiver Interview: The information provided by parents and caregivers about the child’s behaviour, behavioural milestones, the history of the child’s development as well as other concerns related to the way a child reacts and interacts with the environment helps in the process of diagnosis.